Departures are possible from the Northern villages of Kuujjuaq or Kangiqsujuaq.

 You will have three days to explore the iconic Pingualuit crater and its distinctive panoramas.
 The area is perfect for hiking, canoeing, kayaking, and fishing, or for motorboat tours on Manarsulik lake.
 Enjoy the unique landscapes of Nunavik Parks’ northernmost park.

-Weekends include flights (from Kuujjuaq or Kangiqsujuaq) to rustic Camp Manarsulik, two nights at the Camp, and the on-site services of our guides.
+Weekends include flights (from Kuujjuaq or Kangiqsujuaq) to the park, two nights at Camp Manarsulik, and the on-site services of our guides.

 Breakfasts, lunches, dinners and snacks are not included.
 Camp Manarsulik is fully equipped for meal preparation (refrigerator, oven and cooking equipment).